 If you are taking any of these drugs for a heart condition or for any other reason, please talk with your heart doctor or doctor who ordered the drugs before stopping them.
 Stopping these drugs on your own can be dangerous.

 Morning of the procedure

 - Give yourself a fleet enema.

-- Take one antibiotic pill (typically Levaquin®) one hour prior.
+- Take one valium (diazepam) one hour prior.
+You will need a driver to and from procedure.

 - You may eat regularly.
 DO NOT FAST